 What Differs with a Dual Diagnosis Program?

-Instead of simply addressing addiction, dual diagnosis programs work on addressing both addiction and mental ailments as they may play hand in hand.
+The dual diagnosis program doesn’t only address addiction.
+It works to address both addiction and mental ailments as they may play hand in hand.
 Mental illness can develop as a result of drug abuse.
-Or, drug abuse can be the result of self-medicating the symptoms of a mental illness like depression, bipolar disorder, generalized anxiety, PTSD, schizophrenia, or other mental/mood disorders.
-Either way, by addressing both ailments simultaneously, individuals can come to reality about why they have developed addiction and how to effectively develop the skills needed to stay sober and get the best treatment for mental conditions.
+Or, drug abuse can be the result of self-medicating the symptoms of a mental illness.
+These illnesses might include depression, bipolar disorder, generalized anxiety, PTSD, or schizophrenia.
+Either way, by addressing both ailments simultaneously, individuals can come to reality about why they have developed the addiction.
+They can also learn to effectively develop the skills needed to stay sober.
+Finally, they can get the best treatment for mental conditions.

 What Does a Dual Diagnosis Program Include?